hapostgres/pg_auto_failover/docs/quickstart.rst

 This guide uses Debian Linux, but similar steps will work on other distributions.
 All that differs are the packages and paths.
 See :ref:`install`.

-pg_auto_failover is distributed as a single binary with subcommands to initialize and manage a replicated PostgreSQL service.
-We’ll install the binary with the operating system package manager.
+The pg_auto_failover system is distributed as a single ``pg_autoctl`` binary with subcommands to initialize and manage a replicated PostgreSQL service.

-Now we'll install the pg_autofailover package on all nodes.
-It will help us run and observe PostgreSQL with the ``pg_autoctl`` command.
+We’ll install the binary with the operating system package manager on all nodes.
+It will help us run and observe PostgreSQL.

 .. code-block:: bash